versioneye/versioneye_maven_plugin/README.md

 visibility    | 'public' of 'private'.
 Controls if the project on VersionEye will be public or private. propertiesPath | The path to the versioneye.properties file.
 By default it is "/src/main/resources/" ignoreDependencyManagement | If this attribute is true the dependencies from "DependencyManagement" are ignored.
-By default it is false!
+By default it is false! transitiveDependencies | Resolve and send transitive dependencies to the VersionEye API.
+In this mode the properties `ignoreDependencyManagement` and `skipScopes` does not work.

 ## Feedback